 - The Company shall not be liable for any changes made without notice by the Client or a third party employed by the Client to domain names, websites, links, technical setup etc. affecting the Services delivered by the Company.
 Preceding or subsequent work connected with any adjustments required as a result of such changes shall be charged to the Client in accordance with this Agreement or at the Company’s discretion on the basis of the Company’s price list applicable from time to time.

-- The Company shall use all reasonable endeavours to deliver Services relating to search engine optimisation, links, advertisements, banners, boasted posts, social media campaigns, pay per click and google analytics in accordance with the guidelines applicable to the relevant search engines, other online service providers and social media channel providers.
+- The Company shall use all reasonable endeavours to deliver Services relating to search engine optimisation, links, advertisements, banners, boosted posts, social media campaigns, pay per click and google analytics in accordance with the guidelines applicable to the relevant search engines, other online service providers and social media channel providers.
 However, the Company shall not be liable for delayed or non-conforming performance due to changes made to standard terms, assessment algorithms, search criteria, viewing policy, prices and campaign offers or other matters beyond the Company’s control and reserves the right to make changes to Services as a result of the same.
 In addition, the Company shall not be liable for other changes or discontinuation of search engines or other online service providers.

 - The Company shall not be liable for Services relating to search engine optimisation, link building, advertisements, campaigns, banners or sponsorships leading to a minimum number of views, position or frequency in searches on relevant words or otherwise, or reach and engagement on other online and social media channels.
 In addition, the Company shall not be liable for ensuring that such Services lead to a certain volume of traffic, number of clicks, registrations, donations, purchases or the like.

 - The Company shall not be responsible for URLs dropped or excluded by a search engine for any reason.